lordofscripts/caesarx/docs/DEVELOPER.md

 * `Makefile` get absolute path of current makefile to get project's BIN dir

+## Built-in Languages

+CaesarX comes with several [predefined alphabets](./LANGUAGES.md) that are suited for most commonly used languages.

+When defining new *built-in* alphabets keep in mind that the same structure should be used in all of them.
+Each alphabet knows about *letters* such as A..Z in English, and *vowels* such as AEIOU in English.

+Many non-English languages have special characters, some are letters with special adornments, and others are *vowels with diacriticals*.

+When we define a built-in language, the alphabet string first contains the letters and letters with adornments followed by the vowels with diacriticals.

+In the letter section we place a letter with adornment right next to the corresponding letter without adornment, i.e. "MNÑO" as you can see there there is an "N" followed by a "N tilde".

+At the end of the alphabet string we find all vowels with diacriticals.
+The normal vowels are in the letter section.

+A clear example can be appreciated with the Czech alphabet: `ABCČDĎEFGHIJKLMNŇOPQRŘSŠTŤUVWXYÝZŽÁÉÍÓÚĚŮ` where you can see that the letters C,D,N,R,S,T,Y and Z have both a regular and adorned version next to each other, in the *same order* as the **official language**.
+And the last part contains the vowels with diacriticals grouped by diacritical form (acute, grave, etc.)

 ### Languages/Alphabets and dealing with Files

 As of `v1.0` CaesarX supports file encryption for both *text* files (v1.1.0-RC1)